axonivy-market/rtf-factory/rtf-factory-product/README.md

 ![Demo-Dialog](images/DemoDialog.png)

-A complete script fragment to load a template and call the expander may look like this
+The complete script fragment to load a template and call the expander may look like this

 ```
 import ch.ivyteam.ivy.RtfFactory.ExportFromCms;
 import ch.ivyteam.ivy.RtfFactory.RtfExpander;
 RtfExpander.sendExpandedRtfFile(ExportFromCms.export("my-document-template", "rtf"), in);
 ```

+The resulting expanded sample document

 ![Generated-Document](images/GeneratedDocument.png)